CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiWizard/txt/c/NET.2.1 WLAN operation.txt

 #### NET.2.1.A14 Regular audits of the WLAN components

-For all components of the WLAN infrastructure (access points, distribution system, WLAN management solution, etc.) SHOULD check regularly whether all specified security measures have been implemented and configured correctly.
+For all components of the WLAN infrastructure (access points, distribution system, WLAN management solution, etc.) SHOULD check regularly whether all defined security measures have been implemented and correctly configured.
 Publicly established access points SHOULD regularly be randomly checked for violent opening or manipulation attempts.
 The audit results SHOULD be traceable documented and compared with the target state.
 Deviations SHOULD be investigated.

 ### 3.3 Requirements for increased protection requirements

 Listed below are exemplary proposals for requirements that exceed the state of the art level of protection and should be considered IN THE EVENT OF INCREASED PROTECTION.
 The concrete determination takes place within the framework of a risk analysis.
 The letters in parentheses indicate which basic values ​​are given priority protection by the requirement (C = confidentiality, I = integrity, A = availability).

 #### NET.2.1.A15 Using a VPN to Secure WLANs (CI)
-With increased protection requirements, a VPN SHOULD be used to additionally secure the communication via the WLAN infrastructure.
+With increased protection requirements, a VPN SHOULD be used to additionally secure communication via the WLAN infrastructure.
 Further information can be found in the module NET.3.3 * VPN *.

 #### NET.2.1.A16 Additional protection for the connection of WLANs to a LAN (CIA)